chuckstack/chuckstack.github.io/src-ls/tool-nushell.md

 ## Visualize ERP Data

 One of the benefits of Nushell is how it can visualize data in just about any size screen (monitor, tablet, phone, ...).

-Nushell creates good information density, and configuring/customizing the format it quite simple.
+- Nushell creates good information density
+- Nushell data visualization can be read by anyone (technical and non-technical)
+- Configuring/customizing what data is presented is quite simple

 Here is an example: